 There are a few ways to block web crawlers from accessing your pages purposefully.
 Not every page on your site should rank in the SERPs, and these crawler roadblocks can protect sensitive, redundant, or irrelevant pages from appearing for keywords.

 The first roadblock is the noindex meta tag, which stops search engines from indexing and ranking a particular page.
 It’s usually wise to apply noindex to admin pages, thank you pages, and internal search results.

-Another crawler roadblock is the .
+Another crawler roadblock is the robots.txt file.
 This directive isn’t as definitive because crawlers can opt-out of obeying your robots.txt files, but it’s handy for controlling your crawl budget.